 These stretches may not always eliminate the pain, but they can help ease tension in the muscles and maintain the strength of your feet.

 This means consistent strengthening around the calves and knees, which will also benefit the tender areas around the knees.
 This is an area of the body that people tend to ignore when it comes to consistent conditioning.

 It doesn’t even require equipment in the beginning.
 It can be something as simple as standing and then going up and down from the toes (heels up) while squeezing the calves on the upper position. (do this without shoes on.)

 Be careful about overcompensation when standing.

-With sitting, you want to avoid the tendency to turn the ankles in or out, try to keep them straight forward, or at least practice this more often.
+With sitting, you want to avoid the tendency to turn the ankles in or out, try to keep them straight, or at least practice this more often.
 Try to avoid sitting on one leg or any activity that strains the ankles.
-Some people even tend to roll the feet out to the sides when standing.
+Some people even tend to roll their feet out to the sides when standing.
 Be more aware of these tendencies.

 Additional Causes/Remedies for Fibromyalgia and Ankle Pain

 Cold and hot compresses may help some people ease fibromyalgia and ankle pain as well.